hotmeshio/sdk-typescript/README.md

 ## Durable AI Agents

 Agents often require memory—context that persists between invocations, spans multiple perspectives, or outlives a single process.
-HotMesh supports that natively.

-The following example builds a "research agent" that runs sub-flows and self-reflects on the results.
+The following example builds a "research agent" that executes hooks with different perspectives and then synthesizes.
+The data-first approach sets up initial state and then uses temporary hook functions to augment over the lifecycle of the entity record.

 ### Research Agent Example